 Use a putty knife to compact the putty, and scrape the flat edge of the knife across the hole to create a smooth surface.
 Use a damp cloth to remove excess putty.
 Allow the putty to dry completely.
 Add more if needed.

 If the patched hole color is still not close enough to the cabinet finish, try stain markers and putty pencils to help camouflage the repair.

-Place a template from a hardware-installation kit against the edge of the cabinet, and make a pencil mark in the template's holes that correspond with your handles.
+Place a template from a hardware-installation kit against the edge of the cabinet, and make a pencil mark in the template's holes that correspond with your kitchen cabinet handles.

 Editor's Tip: If you will be marking a lot of cabinets in the same spot, you can build a jig to fit your cabinets.
 Make your own cabinet hardware installation template with a piece of scrap wood.
 Check for square, then mark and drill pilot holes that match the placement of your cabinet hardware.
 To line the jig up perfectly with the cabinets, attach two short boards to the long and short sides of the jig, meeting in the corner.
 This is where you will rest the corner of the cabinet door to measure for drilling.

 Attach a drill bit that corresponds with the size of your handle's screws.
 When determining the size drill bit to use for your pilot hole, select a bit that matches the inner diameter of the screw you'll use to attach the hardware.
 If your pilot hole is as wide as your screw is with the threads, the screw won't be secure.

 Carefully drill into the pencil marks, making sure you don't slip and damage the cabinet.
 If you're using a homemade jig, line it up with the cabinet corner and drill through the template hole and the cabinet door.
 Be sure to use steady, even pressure.

 Editor's Tip: If this is your first time installing cabinet hardware, try drilling a few practice holes on a piece of scrap wood before drilling into your cabinet doors.